Judge urges probe of possible misconduct by NY prosecutors

 Judge Nathan at the time excoriated prosecutors for the abrupt reversal and what she called “patterns” in the mishandling of evidence that possibly extended beyond this single case.
 In an unusual move, she ordered prosecutors to come clean and explain their actions, in writing and under oath.

-The AP last October intervened in the case to ask the Judge to make public the declarations filed under seal by six prosecutors, including Emil Bove and Shawn Crowley, who headed the unit at the time of the Sadr trial.
-As a result of Judge Nathan’s order, prosecutors have until Feb.
+The AP last October intervened in the case to ask the judge to make public the declarations filed under seal by six prosecutors, including Emil Bove and Shawn Crowley, who headed the unit at the time of the Sadr trial.
+As a result of Nathan’s order, prosecutors have until Feb.
 24 to propose redactions or comply.
 Crowley has since moved into private practice while Bove remains co-head of the unit.

-The embarrassing revelations in the case led the U.S. Attorney in Manhattan to reinforce training for prosecutors and investigators.
+The embarrassing revelations in the case led the U.S. attorney in Manhattan to reinforce training for prosecutors and investigators.
 Under what’s known as Brady rules, prosecutors are required to hand over to defendants evidence that may help them prove their innocence.

 The judge’s unusual reprimand also reverberated in several other sanctions cases in New York, including one involving late disclosures of evidence taken from the computer of a Venezuelan pilot who had worked for years as a government informant but was later found to have lied to his handlers.